fancompute/wavetorch/README.md

 This package is designed around vowel recognition, using the the dataset available from James Hillenbrand's [website](https://homepages.wmich.edu/~hillenbr/voweldata.html).
 However, the core components provided by this package, namely the `WaveCell` module and the training routines, could be applied to many different time series learning tasks.

-Note that, in principle, you could adapt this code to be used as a component in a larger neural network stack, our focus is on training models of physical systems described by the wave equation on dynamic time-series data.
+Note that, in principle, you could adapt this code to be used as a component in a larger neural network stack.
+However, our focus is on training numerical models of physical systems to learn features of data with temporal dynamics.

 ## Usage

-Here we describe how to use the package for vowel recognition.
+Below we describe how to use the package for vowel recognition.
+Note that all of the raw audio files are included in this repository.

 ### Training